api3dao/old-api3-docs/docs/airnode/v0.4/README.md

 ## Airnode Protocol

-Preferring the better specified API connectivity problem over the oracle problem, API3 believes that an oracle node should be designed to interface APIs to smart contract platforms very well, rather than as a sandbox that can purportedly be used for any purpose imaginable.
+Preferring the better-specified API connectivity problem over the oracle problem, API3 believes that an oracle node should be designed to interface APIs with smart contract platforms very well, rather than as a sandbox that can purportedly be used for any imaginable purpose.
 Based on this philosophy, the Airnode protocol is designed to follow the self-emergent patterns used by APIs to achieve as transparent and frictionless of an API–smart contract platform interface as possible.

 The first and the most commonly used API style follows the request–response pattern, where the user makes a request with parameters and the API responds as soon as possible.
-This will be the first pattern that Airnode will support, as it is easy to standardize and integrate with existing APIs that follow the same pattern.
+This is the first pattern that Airnode supports since it is easy to standardize and integrate with existing APIs that follow the same pattern.
 An example use case of this scheme would be requesting the result of a specific match to be delivered, which can be used to resolve the respective prediction market.
 In addition, Airnode is planned to support the